Mohini6649/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/install/install.md

 Note:  The service folder location cannot be changed after initial install.Changing the service location would require installing a new instance of the service against the new location, then copying over any data as necessary to the new instance.

 ## Service Discovery
-Each Service Discovery requires parameters to be passed for thier respective SD, Promethesu DC\OS mesos offers follwoing service discovery mechanism :
+Each Service Discovery requires parameters to be passed for thier respective SD, Promethesu DC\OS mesos offers follwoing service discovery mechanism , as per the requirement service discovery configuration needs to be passed under prometheus configuration yml while launching the service.

 1. Consul_sd_config :
 Consul SD configurations allow retrieving scrape targets from Consul's Catalog API.